silverstripe/silverstripe-fulltextsearch/docs/en/03_configuration.md

 * `Link()` needs to return the URL to follow from the search results to actually view the object.
 * `Name` (as a DB field) will be used as the result title.
 * `Abstract` (as a DB field) will show under the search result title.
-* `getShowInSearch()` is required to get the record to show in search, since all results are filtered by `ShowInSearch`.
+* `ShowInSearch` (as a DB field) or `getShowInSearch()` is recommended to allow the optional exclusion of DataObjects from being added to the search index.
+If omitted, then all DataObjects of this type will be added to the search index.

 So with that, you can add your class to your index: